Information for Patients

 What is being tested?

-The Faecal immunochemical test (qFIT) checks for blood in your faeces.
-Normally, only a very small amount of blood is lost in the stomach of intestines.
+The faecal immunochemical test (qFIT) checks for blood in your faeces.
+Normally, only a very small amount of blood is lost in the stomach or intestines.
 This is less than you can see in your faeces and is not enough to be detected with a FIT test.

 A positive FIT test will tell your doctor that you have bleeding occurring somewhere in your gastrointestinal tract.
-This blood loss could be due to ulcers, bulges, polyps, inflammatory blowel disease, haemorrhoids (piles), swallowed blood from bleeding gums or nosebleeds, or it could be due to early dowel cancer.
-Anything that sticks out into the intestine, like a polyp or tumour, and is rubbed against by the faeces as it passes through, has the potential to blood now and again.
-Often this small amount of blood is the first, and sometimes the only, symptom of early bowel caner.
+This blood loss could be due to ulcers, bulges, polyps, inflammatory bowel disease, haemorrhoids (piles), swallowed blood from bleeding gums or nosebleeds, or it could be due to early bowel cancer.
+Anything that sticks out into the intestine, like a polyp or tumour, and is rubbed against by the faeces as it passes through, has the potential to bleed now and again.
+Often this small amount of blood is the first, and sometimes the only, symptom of early bowel cancer.

 Which patients are eligible for FIT?

 The main use for the FIT test is as to find early bowel cancer.
 Blood in the stool may be the only symptom of early cancer.
 If the cancer is detected before it spreads to other areas, there is a greater chance it will be cured.
 The signs and symptoms of bowel cancer are not always easy to see.
-In some patients, these signs and symptoms are clearer and your GP will request you are seen by the hospital urgently as a “two week wait patient” and you will not be offered a FIT test.
-In other patients where the signs and symptoms are less clear your GP may think it is unlikely you have bowel cancer but wants to be more certain that this is the case.
+In some patients, with an abdominal or rectal mass, rectal bleeding, anal ulceration or if they are age >60 y with iron deficiency anaemia.
+Your GP will request you are seen by the hospital urgently as a “two week wait patient” and you will not be offered a FIT test.
+In other patients where the signs and symptoms are less clear your GP may think you could have bowel cancer but wants to be more certain that this is the case.
 In these circumstances a FIT test will help them decide.

-You also need to meet some other criteria to be offered the test; these criteria have been developed by the National Institute for Clinical Excellence after reviewing all the evidence.
+You also need to meet some other criteria to be offered the test; these criteria have been developed by the National Institute for Clinical Excellence and local cancer services after reviewing all the evidence.

 How do you get tested?

-Your GP will give you a pack containing all the information and equipment you need to collect your faecal sample and send it to the laboratory
+Your GP will give you a pack containing all the information and equipment you need to collect your faecal sample and send it directly to the laboratory or return it to the GP practice to forward to the laboratory

 Inside the pack you will find the